IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

-# Exercise 3: Monitoring models
+# Exercise 3: Deploying to OpenShift with Appsody

+(Rewrite everything beow this line)

 This section is broken up into the following steps: